Cal-CS-61A-Staff/cs61a-apps/redirect/index.md

 This file contains all of the code for redirecting.
-It tries to retrieve from a set LOOKUP dictionary and if it doesn't exist tries to directly get a url from the inst.eecs website. 'lookup()' retrieves the redirect link and 'catch_all()' is how the code is lookup is called.
+It tries to retrieve from a set LOOKUP dictionary and if it doesn't exist tries to directly get a url from the inst.eecs website. 'catch_all()' recieves a path and calls lookup() to get the link. 'lookup()' creates the redirect link.

 ```{eval-rst}
 .. automodule:: redirect.main